FREQUENTLY ASKED QUESTIONS

 Bethany is a village on the south eastern slope of the Mount of Olives, less than two miles from Jerusalem, remembered by Christians as the home of Mary, Martha and Lazarus in the New Testament.
 Jesus lodged there after his entry into Jerusalem, and it was from Bethany that he parted from his disciples.

 Today the place is known as El Azariah, meaning “Place of Lazarus”.
 It is reported that the modern village was centered on the cave that was associated with the raising of Lazarus which had become an early pilgrimage site.
 For centuries visitors have been shown the house of Mary and Martha and Lazarus in the present location.

 What Is A Lutheran?

-A Lutheran Christian is a person who believes the truths of God’s Word, the Holy Bible, as they are correctly explained and taught by the Lutheran Confessions.
+A Lutheran Christian is someone who believes the truths of God’s Word, the Holy Scriptures, as they are correctly explained and taught by the Lutheran Confessions.
 To do so is to confess the Gospel of Jesus Christ.

 The central focus of the Lutheran Church is “justification by grace through faith.”
 We stress the Biblical teaching that people are justified, or put right with God, only by God’s undeserved grace which no one can earn or deserve, but which can only be received by faith.

 For more than two thousand years people have asked the question, “Who is Jesus?”.
 For those of us who were not around when he was on this earth, we have the record of his birth, life, death, and resurrection found in the Bible.
 God’s Word enables us to find the answers.